-- support for disabled parents so that children and young people are not left with unreasonable levels of caring responsibilities - support in relation to unexpected or exceptional circumstances. - 3.32 R (JL) v.
-Islington LBC (2009) is an example of the difficulties that can arise if a budget based scheme is implemented inflexibly.
-Islington claimed its new system allocated service on the basis of 'need rather than diagnosis' and did so in a way that was 'transparent' and 'equitable' (para 13 of judgment).
-The authority did this by creating three bands with the top band providing for 12 hours a week.
-Although at the hearing the authority claimed that there was discretion in the application of these bands, the judge concluded that this in practice was not the case. - 3.33 The new system had the effect of reducing the care package of the applicant's son by 50% a decrease in respite care from 1,248 to 624 hours a year.
+providing for 12 hours a week.
+Although at the hearing the authority claimed that there was discretion in the application of these bands, the judge concluded that this in practice was not the case.

+3.36 The system had the effect of reducing the applicant's son's care package by 50% - a decrease in respite care from 1,248 to 624 hours a year.
 The court considered that such a drastic reduction in provision required explicit justification (eg a 'really marked improvement in the child's condition or in family circumstances') and considered that this was lacking (para 36 and para 42).
 In her judgment (para 39) Black J states: